physicsranger/FamilyGiftExchange/README.md

 # Family Gift Exchange
+**This branch explores switching to SQLAlchemy, but development has not proceeded far.**
 A python GUI (planned to be an executable) to manage and run family gift exchanges when it isn't possible for everyone to get together.

 ## Project Overview